codecell/shooting_game/README.md

             you directly, Make them
             a priority on sight.
   ## Scoring
-  For each succesful shootdown of an enemy, a player is awarded 5 points.
+  For each successful shootdown of an enemy, a player is awarded 5 points.

 ## Credits
-  Much appreciation goes to the followoing for makin available the assets used for making this game, accessed from [Opengameart.org](https://opengameart.org/).
+  Much appreciation goes to the following for making available the assets used for making this game, accessed from [Opengameart.org](https://opengameart.org/).

   a.
 Explosion Sounds: [Master484 ](https://m484games.ucoz.com)

   b.
-Asteriod: DcZanick
+Asteroid: DcZanick

   c.
 Background: Scorcher24